-The Swiss Water® Process starts with premium quality green coffee beans, which are soaked in water to saturate the water with soluble coffee solids including caffeine.
+The Swiss Water[®] Process starts with premium quality green coffee beans, which are soaked in water to saturate the water with soluble coffee solids including caffeine.
 This liquid is known as "green coffee extract" or "GCE".
+The Company's sustainable process is built around natural, renewable elements.
+The Company creates our GCE just once, with fresh water and all the soluble solids within green, unroasted coffee beans.
 Next, the GCE is decaffeinated with activated carbon, which is specially formulated to adsorb virtually nothing but caffeine.
-Green coffee beans are then soaked in the decaffeinated GCE.
+For decaffeination, green coffee is immersed in GCE until there is no more than 0.1% of caffeine remaining in the coffee beans.
 Over time, this effectively decaffeinates the green coffee, as caffeine migrates naturally from the coffee beans into the GCE.
-Since the GCE is rich in soluble coffee solids such as amino and chlorogenic acids, only the caffeine migrates to the GCE.
+The caffeine is then removed from the GCE through a proprietary carbon filter system, while the carbon is regenerated to remove all caffeine so that it can be reused.
+Since the GCE is rich in soluble coffee solids such as amino and chlorogenic acids, only the caffeine migrates.
 This process allows the caffeine to be removed with minimal disruption of flavor chemistry.

-The Swiss Water® Process is a chemical free method that uses only pure water and carbon, as opposed to chemical decaffeination methods that use methylene chloride or ethyl acetate.
+The Swiss Water[®] Process is a chemical free method that uses only pure water and carbon, as opposed to chemical decaffeination methods that use methylene chloride or ethyl acetate.
+Because Swiss Water does not add chemicals, more than 80% of the water used in its process can be safely returned as clean water to local waterways.
+The lack of harmful chemicals also keeps the Company's employees safer, mitigated environmental contamination risk, and keeps potentially harmful residue out of the final cup of coffee.